Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Umbrellas are the only modifiers the speedlights fit easily, but umbrellas are simply fantastic (they are large!
 Nothing substitutes for large).

-Manual Mode flash (the actual real Manual mode called M in the menu of the flash unit) does not cause blinking.
-Humans blink afterword of course, but the flash is sudden, and the shutter is at the same instant, before they can blink.
+Manual Mode flash (the actual real Manual mode called M in the menu of the flash unit) does not cause humans to blink.
+But the flash is sudden, and the shutter is at the same instant, before they can blink.
 But if using the Commander, it flashes commands first, which cause the blinking, and then the shutter comes along at just the right time to capture the blinking.
 If using the Commander, there are three ways to minimize blinking in humans:

 FV Lock is very important.
 The cameras without a Commander do not have this feature.
 FV Lock (Flash Value Lock) is a function button on the camera, often programmed to be the Depth Of Field Preview button (on the models with a commander and DOF Preview).
 FV Lock is the solution to several things.
 You can frame and focus, and push the FV Lock button.
 Then the preflash and metering occurs, and the subject's blinking also occurs too, to get it over with before it matters.
 The shutter does not activate with it.
 The camera remembers this metered Flash Value, and shows a small L symbol in bottom left of viewfinder to indicate the flash exposure is locked (see camera manual: FV Lock).
 Then the next several shutter buttons will use that same remembered Flash Value, without any more preflashes or blinking.
 You can press the FV Lock button again to turn it off, or more common, it will time out when the display light times out (both of which loses the L, so learn to watch that L symbol in viewfinder, which keeps you informed).
 Shutter half press resets time out to keep the display on, and there is a menu to set a longer display time out.